ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ![Domain model for Chirp users and Cheeps ](diagrams/images/DomainModel.jpg){ width=75% }

 ## System Architecture Overview
-This modle shows the general flow of the System and its Architecture
+This model shows the general flow of the System and its Architecture
 ![Domain model for Chirp users and Cheeps ](diagrams/images/SystemArchitecture.jpg){ width=75% }

 ## Architecture — In the small